ligato/docs/docs/user-guide/agentctl.md

 ---

+You can use short form keys in your configuration file.
+However, you must include a microservice label in your `agentctl import` command.

-Use short form keys with the microservice label.
-The `myconfig` file contains the following:
+The `myconfig` file contains the following configuration using short form keys:
 ```
 config/vpp/v2/interfaces/loop1 {"name":"loop1","type":"SOFTWARE_LOOPBACK"}
 config/vpp/v2/interfaces/loop2 {"name":"loop2","type":"MEMIF"}
 config/vpp/l2/v2/bridge-domain/bd1 {"name":"bd1","interfaces":[{"name":"loop1"},{"name":"loop2"}]}
 ```

-Import the `myconfig` file contents using the `agent1` service-label:
+Import the `myconfig` file.
+Use the  `--service-label` flag to define the microservice label equal to `agent1`:
 ```
 agentctl --service-label=agent1 import ./myconfig
 ```